Dokt-R/ai-dungeon-master/docs/architecture.md

     description TEXT NOT NULL
 );

--- ServerConfig and PlayerCharacters tables will also be in the SQLite DB -- for structured, relational data.
+-- Server and PlayerCharacters tables will also be in the SQLite DB -- for structured, relational data.
 ```